arez/arez/README.md

 This sections contains the notes for the next version of Arez and just consists of a bunch of notes that will be expanded over time as the library is fleshed out.

+TODO:
+* Hooks so context-wide can get notified when observers
+ - created
+ - disposed
+ - deactivated
+ - activated
+(Is all this just dev tools?)

 Observable
 * list of observers.
 * the cached least stalest state of these observers.